torkve/torkve-code-of-conduct/tcoc-1.0.md

    * Nobody cares about your gender, race, religion, as long as you write good code.
    * If you are hitler, or if you are killing kittens, you are definitely a bastard.
-But as long as your make good PRs, they would be accepted, as they redeem your guilt a little.
+But as long as you make good PRs, they would be accepted, as they redeem your guilt a little.
 A little.

 3. We encourage (but not force!) you to adapt this TCoC to other projects: